test-full-band/test-full-band.github.io/pages/vtest/vtest_Quants2D.md

 happening on a real consumer television sets, even some 'high-end' TVs.

 Don't believe this can be true?
-This is our HRD10 Quants2D pattern as displayed on LG OLED 77G7V:
+This is our HRD10 version of the Quants2D pattern as displayed on an LG OLED77G7V:

 ![LGOLED77G7V](images/vtest/QuantsLGOLED77G7V.jpg)